 Winterisation is very similar and incorporates a minor engine service.
 The difference is that half is done in the autumn and the rest is done in the spring just before re-launch.

 Fill your diesel tank.
-The Reason: This is to reduce condensation in the tank over the winter; we must insure that water does not enter the fuel tank as the interface between water and fuel is where diesel bug will thrive , if we suspect signs of the bug then this would be a good time to add a fuel additive to keep it under control .
+The Reason: This is to reduce condensation in the tank over the winter; we must ensure that water does not enter the fuel tank as the interface between water and fuel is where diesel bug will thrive, if we suspect signs of the bug then this would be a good time to add a fuel additive to keep it under control.

-Check the fresh water cooling level and top up.
+Check the freshwater cooling level and top up.
 It is also important to ensure that you have the right ratio of water to Anti-freeze.
 If you have been topping up with just water all season you might like to drain the system and top up with the correct mixture.
-Manufacture will recommend that the system is drain at a particular service interval.
-The Reason: Anti freeze or coolant doesn’t just protect your engine from the cold but more importantly act as a corrosion inhibiter that protects the internal water ways within the engine.
+The manufacture will recommend that the system is drained at a particular service interval.
+The Reason: Antifreeze or coolant doesn’t just protect your engine from the cold but more importantly act as a corrosion inhibiter that protects the internal waterways within the engine.

 Relax or remove the drive belts The Reason: Again leaving them in one position for several months may cause them to deform and crack In the spring we strongly recommend that you replace them if there are any signs of wear.
 Sign to look out for is black belt dust on the engine and engine bearers this means the belt is slipping.

-Clean the engine and inspect it from all angles looking for anything amiss, check all jubilee clips for corrosion, electrical wiring for corrosion and chaff and of course any water fuel or oil leaks.
-This will give you good amount time to put things write.
-Also make sure the bilges are clean.
+Clean the engine and inspect it from all angles looking for anything amiss, check all jubilee clips for corrosion, electrical wiring for corrosion and chaff, and of course any water fuel or oil leaks.
+This will give you a good amount of time to put things right.
+Also, make sure the bilges are clean.
 Clean bilges make it easier to spot faults earlier.
 Finally after cleaning the engine, coat it with duck oil or corrosion block to prevent any corrosion, pay particular attention to the drive belt pulleys, this must be kept free of rust another wise when the belts are replaced they will wear down in no time.

 Just before re-launching most of the service is done so re-commissioning should be straight forward but remember to check your manufactures recommendations